Charles O'Neal

-Life and career
+Early life

-Charles Eldridge O'Neal was born in Raeford, North Carolina, the son of Elizabeth Maude (née Belton) of English descent, and Charles Samuel O'Neal of Irish descent.
-He attended the University of Iowa, then moved to San Diego, where he joined an acting troupe that included his future wife, Patricia O'Callaghan.
+Charles Eldridge "Blackie" O'Neal was born in Raeford, North Carolina, the son of Elizabeth Maude (née Belton) of English descent, and Charles Samuel O'Neal of Irish descent.
+He attended the University of Iowa, where he played football.

+Career

+Before acting and writing, O'Neal was a horse groom, telephone repairman and bank clerk.
+He moved to San Diego, where he joined an acting troupe that included his future wife, Patricia O'Callaghan.

 After publishing a short story in Esquire, he decided to forgo performing and turned to screenwriting mostly B-movies, among them The Seventh Victim, Cry of the Werewolf, The Missing Juror, I Love a Mystery, Montana, and Golden Girl.
 O'Neal's television credits include The 20th Century Fox Hour and The Untouchables.

 Together with Abe Burrows, O'Neal adapted his 1949 novel The Three Wishes of Jamie McRuin for the short-lived 1952 musical Three Wishes for Jamie.
 The production ran on Broadway March 21–June 7, 1952.

+O'Neal moved his family around Europe and the Caribbean, writing a newspaper column for Copley Newspapers.

 O'Neal is the father of actor Ryan O'Neal and screenwriter/actor Kevin O'Neal and grandfather of Tatum, Griffin, Patrick, Redmond O'Neal.
-He died in Los Angeles, California at the age of 92.
+He died in Los Angeles, California, at the age of 92.